mjosaarinen/lwsha_isa/README.md

 *   Despite being proposed in a personal capacity, this proposal constitutes a "contribution" as defined in Section 1.4 of the RISC-V foundation membership agreement.
-*   This distribution is offered under MIT license agreement, so you're free to use the pseudocode to build actual cipher implementations (that's what it's for).

 Cheers,
 - markku